victoria-mischley/PPIScreenML/README.md

 The results CSV file.
 This contains the scores, the predicted label, and the final prediction of interacting vs. non-interacting.

 Other functionality:
-you can use the fix_formatting script alone and this will output the pdb file with the modified chains.
+- you can use the fix_formatting script alone and this will output the pdb file with the modified chains.
 For example, if in ColabFold you modeled protein 1 as chains A, B, and C and protein 2 as chain D, this will output a pdb file with chains A, B, and C as A and chain D as B.
+- you can run get_interface_dataframe seperatley to get a csv file with the interacting residues of the two proteins